Russian

 “a generation whose whole energy is consumed in the very process of becoming conscious of their own inadequacy and impotence”.

-The Kiss illustrates much of Russian values.
+The Kiss - a short story, illustrates much of Russian values.
 Military officers were still highly regarded, welcomed and worshipped in regional areas.
 The protagonist, the hapless Staff-Captain Ryabovich, whose “lynx-like side whiskers and spectacles seemed to be saying ‘I’m the shyest, most modest, and most insignificant officer in the whole brigade!’”.

 Entering a dark room, he hears the swoosh of a skirt, padded feet, and gets an unexpected kiss from an unknown woman, who immediately realises her mistake and runs from the room.
 He is severly affected by the incident due to the rebuff.